mafintosh/hms/README.md

 * `--start,-s` to specify a `start` script.
 Ie. `node .` to start a node service
 * `--build,-b` to specify a `build` script.
 Ie. `npm install .` to install node modules
-* `--docks,-d` to specify the docks to deploy to.
-If set to a number it will be converted to a set of docks.
+* `--tag,-t` to specify the docks tags to match when choosing where to deploy to.
+* `--limit,-l` to set a max limit on the number of docks to deploy to.
 * `--env,-e` to set env varibles.
 Format is `ENV_VAR=value;ENV_VAR2=value2

 #### `hms update [remote] [service-name]`